Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/f5319cd4-aedb-4de8-ad84-601b2f9e77d7)
 *Figure 115: Image showing the starting room on the Glass Building Corridor.
 Image Taken By: Steven Grevera*

-The light source of this level are Japanese Lamps which hang on the ceiling and are extremely fancy and also some on the ground like from Corridor of Endless Rain.
+The light source of this level are Japanese Lamps, which hang on the ceiling and are extremely fancy and also some on the ground like from Corridor of Endless Rain.
 The means to obtain souls is through a music box usually situated on top of dressers.

  ![image](https://github.com/user-attachments/assets/6f768f9c-dbba-4925-b526-2882d3b9e84a)
 *Figure 116: Image showing an outside section of the Glass Building Corridor.
 Image Taken By: Steven Grevera*